b264/unique/README.md

 # unique

-A lightweight Ruby gem that prevents a block from returning the same object twice.
+A lightweight Ruby gem with zero dependencies that prevents a block from returning the same object twice.

 ## Setup